stefanvictora/hue-scheduler/README.md

 Both Adaptive Lighting and Hue Scheduler aim to automate the state of your lights based on the time of day.
 However, there are key differences:

 - **Control Over Light Properties**: Adaptive Lighting primarily adjusts the color temperature and brightness of your lights.
-In contrast, Hue Scheduler offers extended control, allowing you to also set specific colors and manage the on-state of your lights.
+In contrast, Hue Scheduler offers extended control, allowing you to also set specific colors and manage the power state of your lights.

 - **Flexibility and Customization**: Adaptive Lighting operates with a continuous adjustment mechanism, offering limited manual intervention.
 Hue Scheduler, on the other hand, provides a more hands-on approach, empowering you with the flexibility to define your own schedule.
 You can even introduce multiple custom interpolations, all through a single, user-friendly configuration file.